staffanm/ferenda/doc/facets.rst

 Each docrepo will have their own set of Table of contents pages.
 The TOC for a docrepo will contain one set of pages for each defined facet, unless ``use_for_toc`` is set to ``False``.

+Atom feeds
+^^^^^^^^^^

+Each docrepo will have a set of feedsets, where each feedset is based on a facet (only those that has the property ``use_for_feed`` set to ``True``).
+The structure of each feedset will mirror the structure of each set of TOC pages, and re-uses the same selector and identificator methods.
+It makes sense to have a separate feed for eg. each publisher or subject matter in a repository that comprises a reasonable amount of publishers and subject matters (using ``dcterms:publisher`` or ``dcterms:subject`` as the base for facets), but it does not make much sense to eg. have a feed for all documents published in 1975 (using ``dcterms:published`` as the base for a facet).
+Therefore, the default value for ``use_for_feed`` is ``False``.

+Furthermore, a "main" feedset with a single feed containing all documents is also constructed.

+The feeds are always sorted by the updated property (most recent updated first), taken from the corresponding :py:class:`~ferenda.DocumentEntry` object.

 The ReST API
 ^^^^^^^^^^^^